 For Mac: you can force synchronization by closing the agent on the user's machine.

-When a user composes an email in Microsoft Outlook, the appropriate signature, as synchronized from Exclaimer Cloud, is displayed in the email message.
+When a user composes an email in Microsoft Outlook, the appropriate signature, as synchronized from Exclaimer, is displayed in the email message.

 A 'text match' check is carried out to prevent duplicate signatures from being applied to a message when using client-side rules.
 This check determines whether a message has already had a client-side signature applied by the Exclaimer Cloud Signature Update Agent.